This post was originally published in HR Professional magazine's September 2018 issue. Download just the article or the entire issue.

 Wow, what a great conversation with host Mike Sedam of Crucial Talks!
 We covered so much territory in just over half an hour:from the individual, team, and organization levels of scale, how Design of Work Experience (DOWE) is different from case studies, the importance of culture and experiences, human nature, meaningfulness at work, to untapped potential in organizations.
 Give it a listen.

 Joining the Product Hunt was a great idea--not only is it a platform to connect early adopters with new products, but they've also created a community for "makers" to support each other.
 Culture Your Culture was also chosen to be featured for one day, an honor few books receive.
 You can check out the product page here.
-The stories behind the new connections made through this community will be shared in a future blog post.
-Stay tuned!
+They asked me to share my experience with this platform and the new connections made through this community via this article on Medium.

 A place to share interesting concepts that will inspire, spread, and/or apply new ideas.
 This page is dedicated to sharing my twitter feed, announcements, and blog posts.